kangli-bionic/edX-MITx--6.00.2x-Introduction-to-Computational-Thinking-and-Data-Science/Lecture 7 - part 1 - errors in experimental data.md

-# Lecture 7 - Curve Fitting
+# Lecture 7 - Part 1: Errors In Experinemtal Data

 Our goal in this lecture is to study how computation can help us understand our experimental data and process it to help reveal the underlying truths.